DavidDworetzky/Geist/README.md

 # Geist
-FOSS Project for natural language AI Assistants - using GPT, LlaMA, FLAN etc. architectures.
+FOSS Project for natural language AI Assistants - using GPT, LlaMA, Mistral etc. architectures.
 Geist is a framework for multiple natural language AI Assistants to interact, train, and do work.

 # Roadmap